romainlafarguette/romainlafarguette.github.io/_pages/cv.md

-*Policy  experience includes  IMF missions  to more  than a  dozen of countries,  covering  IMF  program negotiations,  surveillance  and  technical assistance. country experience includes  missions to China, Hong-Kong SAR, India, Israel, Malaysia, Peru, Singapore, etc.
+*Policy  experience includes  IMF missions  to more  than a  dozen of countries,  covering  IMF  program negotiations,  surveillance  and  technical assistance.

+Country experience includes missions to China, Hong-Kong SAR, India, Israel, Malaysia, Peru, etc.
 For more details, see [here](https://romainlafarguette.github.io/missions/)*

 ## Education